Constructing a weak subset of a random set: Introduction

-There is another view on extracting randomness arising from reverse mathematics.
-Some questions concern whether some arithmetic statements imply $\mathsf{WWKL}$.
-Proving that some arithmetic statements do not imply $\mathsf{WWKL}$ involves constructing a set under some conditions while avoiding the computation of any 1-random reals. \cite{ambos2004comparing} separated $\mathsf{DNR}$ from $\mathsf{WWKL}$, and the result was reproved in \cite{liu2015cone}.
-The method of \cite{liu2015cone} proved that if a tree does not admit strong enumeration, then for an \emph{arbitrary} set $A$, there exists an infinite subset or co-subset of $A$ that also does not compute a strong enumeration of that tree (and thus does not compute a path of that tree).
-Because the tree defining $\mathsf{WWKL}$ does not admit computable strong enumeration, the result therefore implies that $\mathsf{RT_2^2}$ does not imply $\mathsf{WWKL}$ and also implies that there exists some $DNR$ that does not compute any real with positive effective Hausdorff dimension.
-As far as we know, there is no natural example of a tree that does not admit a computable path while admitting computable strong enumeration.
+Extracting randomness under various combinatorial conditions is also an interesting issue in reverse mathematics.
+In reverse mathematics, there are questions concerning whether an arithmetical statement implies $\mathsf{WWKL}_0$. $\mathsf{WWKL}_0$ is the statement that any positive measure binary tree admits a path.
+Or, roughly speaking, there exist 1-random sets.
+Proving that some arithmetical statement does not imply $\mathsf{WWKL}_0$ involves constructing a set satisfying certain conditions while avoiding computing any 1-random set. \cite{Ambos-Spies2004Comparing} separates $\mathsf{DNR}$ from $\mathsf{WWKL}_0$.
+They construct a diagonal non recursive function that does not compute any 1-random set.
+This result was reproduced in \cite{liu2015cone} using another proof. \cite{liu2015cone} proved that if a tree does not admit bounded enumeration (see Definition \ref{boundenumeration}), then any given set $A$ admits an infinite subset or co-subset that also does not compute a bounded enumeration of that tree (thus does not compute a path of that tree).
+Because the tree defining $\mathsf{WWKL}_0$ does not admit computable bounded enumeration, the result therefore implies that $\mathsf{RT_2^2}$ does not imply $\mathsf{WWKL}_0$.
+In addition to 1-randomness, many other randomness notions are also defined by trees, such as effective Hausdorff dimension.
+As far as we know, there is no natural example of a tree that does not admit a computable path but admits a computable bounded enumeration.
+Therefore, generally speaking, the result of \cite{liu2015cone} means that extracting randomness under a subset co-subset condition is almost impossible.
+There is also ongoing research in reverse mathematics that seeks to construct computationally weak (in senses other than that of the inability to extract randomness) solutions under various conditions (other than subset co-subset) \cite{chong2014metamathematics,lerman2013separating,patey2015iterative,wang2014definability}.
+Such constructions generally yield conclusions of the form ``$\Gamma$ does not imply $\Psi$''.
+We are hopeful that our method can be adapted to construct computationally weak solutions of a random instance.

-In this paper, we modify a part of the proof of the method in \cite{liu2015cone} to show that every 1-random real admits an infinite subset that does not compute any 1-random real.
-The result is interesting because it seems that the combinatorial argument in \cite{liu2015cone} relies heavily on the fact that $A$ $\overline{A}$ is a partition of $\omega$.
+In this paper, we adapt the proof in \cite{liu2015cone} to show that every 1-random set admits an infinite subset (instead of ``subset or co-subset'') that does not compute any 1-random set.
+Thus we answer a question of Kjos-Hanssen from the American Institute of Mathematics workshop ``Effective Randomness'' held in 2006.

-There is also an ongoing research in reverse mathematics that seek to construct "weak" (in various sense) solution of some problem \cite{chong2014metamathematics} \cite{patey2015iterative}\cite{wangdefinability} \cite{lerman2013separating}.
-It is hopeful that our method can be adapt to construct "weak" solution within certain random instance.
+The result is interesting because it seems that the combinatorial argument in \cite{liu2015cone} relies heavily on the fact that $A$ and $\overline{A}$ form a partition of $\omega$.